RamirezLucas/Peerster/README.md

 ![Image](GUI_screenshot.png "icon")

 Some remarks:
 * The webpage will not behave properly if its corresponding gossiper is stopped and then restarted.
+In that case one must:
+1. Close the existing browser tab
+2. Relaunch the gossiper
-In that case one must reopen a new browser tab and relaunch the webpage on the right port.
+3. Open a new browser tab on the right port (e.g. `127.0.0.1:2000`)
 * The webpage will not behave properly if it is refreshed while its corresponding gossiper is running.